cornell-ece5745/ece5745-S02-back-end/docs/index.md

 better, the ECE 5745 staff have already created these TCL scripts along with a set of Makefiles to run thee TCL scripts.

-The automated flow is located in the `asic` subdirectory of this repo.
+The automated flow is located in the `mflowgen` subdirectory of this repo.
-Take a look at the `setup-design.mk` file.
-You will need to add an entry to this Makefile fragment for every design you want to push through the flow.
-We have already added the following entry for you:

-    ifeq ($(design),regincr)
+Take a look at the `designs` subdirectory.
+In the subdirectory, you should see a directory already created for `RegIncr`, which holds all the configuration required to derive the flow.
+Take the time to inspect the file `construct.py`, which describes the desired flow to be ran.
+As an input, the flow expects the file `design.v` to be placed inside `rtl/outputs`.
+You can execute the following commands to inspect the structure of the directory:

+  % cd mflowgen/designs/RegIncr
+  % tree ./

+Inside the `construct.py` file, there are a lot of information, but the important configuration is placed at the top of the file:

+  #-----------------------------------------------------------------------
+  # Parameters
+  #-----------------------------------------------------------------------

-      design_name  = RegIncrNstageRTL_4stage
+  adk_name = 'freepdk-45nm'
-      clock_period = 1.0
+  adk_view = 'view-standard'

-      design_v     = ../../sim/build/RegIncrNstageRTL_4stage.v
+  parameters = {
-    endif
+    'construct_path' : __file__,
+    'design_name'    : 'RegIncr4stageRTL',
+    'clock_period'   : 2.0,
+    'adk'            : adk_name,
+    'adk_view'       : adk_view,
+    'topographical'  : True,
+  }

-This entry is for the `regincr` design.
-The `design_v` is the Verilog file containing the RTL for the design we want to push through the flow, and the `design_name` is the name of the corresponding top-level module.
+The `adk_name` specifies the targeted technology node and fabrication process.
+The `design_name` is the name of the corresponding top-level module.
 The `clock_period` is the target clock period we want to use for synthesis and place-and-route.

 To get started create a build directory and run the configure script.
 You need to explicitly specify which design you want to push through the flow when you run the configure script.

-    % cd $TOPDIR/asic
+    % cd $TOPDIR/mflowgen
     % mkdir build
     % cd build
-    % ../configure design=regincr
+    % ../configure --design ../designs/RegIncr
     % make list

 The `list` Makefile target will display the various targets that you can